Atrial Fibrillation: Causes, Symptoms & Natural Support Strategies

 Most people with atrial fibrillation experience abnormal heart rhythms, including racing, fluttering, or pounding heartbeats.
 Other common symptoms include fatigue, dizziness, weakness, and shortness of breath.
 However, some people with AFib experience no symptoms and are unaware they have this condition.
 AFib can lead to serious health consequences, even for people who are asymptomatic.

 There are a number of underlying causes and risk factors associated with AFib.
 It is important to identify and address these issues.
-Fortunately, there are natural strategies to help manage this condition.
-Implementing these strategies, along with using targeted supplementation, may improve the symptoms and reduce the risk of serious complications from AFib.
+Fortunately, there are natural support strategies to help improve heart health and cardiovascular tone.
+In this article, I will review some of the best strategies to improve your overall heart health.

 What is Atrial Fibrillation?